davs3275/sbs/med/collier.md

-3.1 We ought not only to remember that life is wearing off, and a smaller part of it is left daily, but also to consider that if a man'slife should happen to be longer than ordinary, yet it is uncertain whether his mind will keep pace with his years, and afford him sense enough for business, and power to
+3.1 We ought not only to remember that life is wearing off, and a smaller part of it is left daily, but also to consider that if a man’s life should happen to be longer than ordinary, yet it is uncertain whether his mind will keep pace with his years, and afford him sense enough for business, and power to